History Week 2019: Memory & Landscapes

 - Registrations will be processed as they are received.
 You will be sent a confirmation email with your registration details.
 The contact person listed on the registration form will be the primary liaison with our staff

 - Changes to any of these details must be sent immediately to our staff at firstname.lastname@example.org

-- After registrations close at 5pm on 14 June 2019, our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
-A downloadable PDF program will be made available, as will a further digital interactive program.
+- After registrations close at 5pm on Monday, 1 July 2019, our staff will begin to post events on the HCNSW History Week website, starting with Speaker Connect events.
+A downloadable PDF program will be made available in August, as will a further digital interactive program.